For Kibana

 Deep linking with JWT

-Because the identity is embedded in the link, and ReadonlyREST is able to authenticate the call on the fly, the JWT authentication can be used in conjunction with the nextUrl query parameter for sharing deep links inside Kibana apps, or embedding visualizations and dashboards inside I-Frames.
+Because the identity is embedded in the link, and ReadonlyREST is able to authenticate the call on the fly, the JWT authentication can be used in conjunction with the nextUrl query parameter for sharing deep links inside Kibana apps.

 Anatomy of a JWT deep link